munificent/craftinginterpreters/book/local-variables.md

 ## Using Locals

 We can now compile and execute local variable declarations.
-At runtime, they are sitting where they need to be on the stack.
+At runtime, their values are sitting where they should be on the stack.
 Let's start using them.
 We'll do both variable access and assignment at the same time since they touch the same functions in the compiler.

 We already have code for getting and setting global variables, and -- like good little software engineers -- we want to reuse as much of that existing code as